hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 2. "B" [my02b-dual-core-RPC.ino](my02-dual-core-RPC.ino) An advanced program.
 The M4 core cannot print to Serial, so this advanced example uses RPC (Remote Procedure Call) to send a print command from the M4 core to the M7 core to print to serial.
 Note: You must change a compiler directive for the M4 core, add -fexceptions to the cflags.txt and cxxflags.txt files in the board location  AppData\Local\Arduino15\packages\arduino-beta\hardware\mbed\1.2.2\variants\PORTENTA_H7_M4

+2. "C" [my02c-dual-core-RPC-variable.ino](my02c-dual-core-RPC-variable.ino) Another advanced file that I would leave until you are more comfortable with the Portenta

 3. [my03-BLE-LED-control.ino](my03-BLE-LED-control.ino) All this does is activate the onboard LED using BLE.
 I use the nrf-connect androd app, but any BlueTooth connectivity app should be able to turn on and off your LED.